-The construction of the church was completed around 1315.
+The construction of the church was completed around 1316, when the windows were glazed.
 During the rest of the Middle Ages and the early modern period, it did not undergo any significant architectural transformations.
 Only in the years 1811-1814, due to its poor condition, it was restored by the architect Benjamin Wyatt of the Penrhyn Estate, who rebuilt the south and east walls and moved one window to another place.

 The church was erected at the corner of the town walls, which formed the north and west walls of the temple.
 The corner cylindrical tower, called the Bell Tower, apart from its defensive functions, also housed a church sacristy and a room for a chaplain, but the church itself was invisible in the town skyline due to the lack of its own tall tower.

 The St Mary’s Church had the form of a building with central nave and two aisles, on a rectangular plan, probably without the chancel bay externally separated.
-The central nave had four bays in length, opened to the side aisles with pointed arcades.
+The central nave had four bays in length, opened to the side aisles with pointed arcades, while the presbytery part, separated by the rood screen, filled the last eastern bay.
 For defensive reasons, the interior was originally illuminated only by the windows on the south side and at least one pointed window filled with a three-light tracery on the east side.

 The porches of the present church on the south side are a nineteenth-century addition, as are the eastern and southern walls with their windows.
 The central nave on the west side has a single original ogival window with a tracery, which was originally on the eastern side.
 The southern aisle today consists of five bays, supported from the outside by buttresses, with massive pinnacles.
 The northern aisle is similar to the southern one, but it is based on a defensive wall, so it did not need buttresses.
 It is also pierced with three early modern ogival windows.

 Fradley M., Space and Structure at Caernarfon Castle, “Medieval Archaeology”, 50, 2006.